PermutaTriangle/Tilings/README.rst

        >>> placed_tiling = tiling.place_point_in_cell((0, 0), DIR_SOUTH)
        >>> for rule in strategy(placed_tiling):
        ...     print(rule)
-       Explanation: placing the topmost point in row 1 +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+
+       placing the topmost point in row 1
+       +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+
        |\| |1|                      =  |●|             +  |●| | | |                    +  | | | |●| |
        +-+-+-+                         +-+                +-+-+-+-+                       +-+-+-+-+-+